glic3rinu/passlib/docs/lib/passlib.context.rst

 Examining the Configuration
 ---------------------------
-The CryptContext object also supports basic inspection of it's current configuration:
+The CryptContext object also supports basic inspection of its current configuration:

 .. automethod:: CryptContext.schemes